Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-upload/prepare.md

 Please note that the statistical specification class name for different data types `["table", "image", "text"]` is `[RKMETableSpecification, RKMEImageSpecification, RKMETextSpecification]`, respectively.

-## Model Runtime Dependencies `environment.yaml`
+## Model Runtime Dependencies

 To ensure that your uploaded learnware can be used by other users, the `zip` package of the uploaded learnware should specify the model's runtime dependencies.
+The Beimingwu System supports the following two ways to specify runtime dependencies:
+- Provide an `environment.yaml` file supported by `conda`.
+- Provide a `requirements.txt` file supported by `pip`.

+You can choose either method, but please try to remove unnecessary dependencies to keep the dependency list as minimal as possible.

+### Using `environment.yaml` File

-It is recommended to provide an `environment.yaml` file that supports `conda`.
-You can export this file directly from the `conda` virtual environment using the following command:
+You can export the `environment.yaml` file directly from the `conda` virtual environment using the following command:

 - For Linux and macOS systems: